sami0vic/CryptoXDEV/README.md

 - Cybersecurity professionals focused on maintaining robust data protection. 🛡️💼
 - Anyone curious about the world of encryption and secure communication. 🤔🌐

 Join us on this exciting journey into the world of cryptography.
-Your data's security is our top priority, and CryptoGuard is here to equip you with the knowledge and tools you need to protect it.
+Your data's security is our top priority, and CryptoXDEV is here to equip you with the knowledge and tools you need to protect it.
 Explore, learn, and contribute to make the digital world a safer place. 🌐🔐🚀

 Get started today! 🚀🔐🔑🎉